stevearc/overseer.nvim/README.md

 TODO screenshots

-- [ ] Make sure VS Code dependsOn can be used on an actual task
 - [ ] Integration with launch.json preLaunchTask for dap/dap-ui
 - [ ] Notification component that uses system notif IFF vim is not focused
 - [ ] Custom positioning of task list (right, left, float)
 - [ ] Somewhere in config to add/change keybinds for task list
-- [ ] support other run strategies besides terminal
+- [ ] Extract cmd, cwd, env into strategy params
 - [ ] Documentation for parsers & parser debugging
 - [ ] Documention for parser on result_exit_code
 - [ ] Dynamic window sizing for task editor